remigerme/typst-polytechnique/template/report.typ

 #import "../cover.typ": cover
-#import "../heading.typ": apply as apply-heading, appendix
+#import "../heading.typ": apply as apply-heading
 #import "../page.typ": apply as apply-page, apply-header-footer

 // Defining variables for the cover page and PDF metadata
 // Main title on cover page
 #let title = [Assignment Title
 #linebreak()
-Rest of the Title] // Use a list to allow line breaks
+Next Line of the Title] // Use a list to allow line breaks
 // Subtitle on cover page
 #let subtitle = "Assignment subtitle or description"
 // Logo on cover page